-Crisis Averted: Restaurant Owner Save 74 Jobs During COVID-19 Disaster
+Crisis Averted: Restaurant Owner Saves 74 Jobs During COVID-19 Disaster

 In March 2020, the COVID-19 pandemic severely impacted the global food industry as governments shut down restaurants and foodservice businesses to slow down the spread of the coronavirus.
 Dining in restaurants essentially stopped overnight and social distancing requirements and safety regulations took full effect.
 While several businesses pivot and adapt to the new realities, many others continue to suffer from the unprecedented fallout.
 Many business owners experienced severe decline in sales, significant staff reduction and even permanent closures.